 Tax reduction = Interest expense x Tax rate Tax reduction = 600 x 20% Tax reduction = 120

-The after tax debt cost to the business is the interest expense less the tax reduction calculated as follows:
+The after tax finance cost to the business is the interest expense less the tax reduction.
+The calculation is as follows.

-If we now express this after tax debt cost (480) as a percentage of the original debt (15,000), we get the following:
+If we now express this after tax finance cost as a percentage of the original debt, we get the following:

-The after tax cost of debt in this example is calculated as 3.2% of the principal amount of debt.
+The after tax cost of debt in this example is 3.2% of the principal amount of debt.

-The technique used above can be applied to any interest rate and tax rate by using the after tax formula for the cost of debt, which can be stated as follows:
+The technique above is applicable to any interest rate and tax rate.
+The after-tax cost of debt formula is as follows:

 The after tax cost of debt depends on the interest rate and on the tax rate.

-In the above example, the interest rate was 4%, and the tax rate was 20%, using these values the cost of debt equation can be used as follows:
+In the above example, the interest rate was 4%, and the tax rate was 20%.
+With these values the use of the debt equation is as follows:

-As the tax rate increases, the tax reduction increases, and the after tax debt cost decreases.
-If the tax rate for the business was 30%, then the after tax debt cost would be calculated as:
+As the tax rate increases, the tax reduction increases, and the after tax cost decreases.
+If the tax rate for the business was 30%, then the calculation of the after tax cost is as follows:

 Even in the initial startup phase when the business might not be generating taxable profits, the fact that losses can normally be carried forward and offset against future profits, means that the tax allowable nature of the interest expense usually makes debt finance the cheapest form of finance.

-Of course there is always a downside, in the event that the business experiences a downturn in trade, in can always defer making dividend payments to the providers of equity finance, however, whether the business is making a profit or a loss, lenders will always want their loan repayments made, increasing the risk of the business running out of cash.
+Of course there is always a downside.
+In the event that the business experiences a downturn in trade, it can always defer making dividend payments to the providers of equity finance.
+In contrast however, whether the business is making a profit or a loss, lenders will always want their loan repayments made, increasing the risk of the business running out of cash.